Digitl-Alchemyst/dev100/dailyChallangesTemplate.md

 ## Problem Statement

 [Provide a clear and concise description of the problem to be solved.
-Also give a statement defining the purpose of this challenge and the role it plays in javascript]
+Also give a statement defining the purpose of this challenge and the role it plays in javascript 2x paragraphs]

 ## Function Signature